-Wichita youth football team aims for national tournament
+Wichita youth football team in final 4 at national tournament

 “These boys have been through a lot,” explained Cowboys’ coach A.J.
 Bohannon.
 “There is kind of a dark area around Wichita little league football so we would be able to go down there and turn everything around, the way that people think about the things that have happened here.
 We can have a special effect to go down and change the narrative,” he finished.